20th Battalion (New Zealand): Formation and training

 Following the outbreak of the Second World War, the New Zealand Government authorised the formation of the 2nd New Zealand Expeditionary Force (2NZEF), for service at home and abroad.
 After consulting with the British Government, it was decided that the main New Zealand contribution to the war effort would be in the form of an infantry division, the 2nd New Zealand Division, under the command of Major General Bernard Freyberg.
 The new division would require nine battalions of infantry and consequently, several infantry battalions were formed from 1939 to 1940 with New Zealand volunteers.

 The 20th Battalion was the third such unit to be raised for the 2NZEF and was formed in Christchurch at Burnham Military Camp on 6 October, with Lieutenant Colonel Howard Kippenberger, an experienced Territorial Force soldier and veteran of the First World War, as its commander.
 It was the last of the three infantry battalions designated to make up the first echelon of the 2nd New Zealand Division, destined for overseas service.
 Its personnel, all volunteers, were from the South Island of New Zealand.
 They were formed into four rifle companies, designated A to D and corresponding to the Canterbury, Southland, Nelson-Marlborough-West Coast and Otago districts.
 A headquarters company included the specialist support troops; signallers, anti-aircraft and mortar platoons, and transport personnel.

 Initial training focused on basic drill and fitness along with shooting.
 The men of 20th Battalion also engaged in company level tactical exercises but did not have training in infantry support weapons, such as anti-tank rifles, as these were not available in New Zealand.
-The battalion departed for the Middle East on 5 January 1940 aboard SS Dunera as part of the 4th Infantry Brigade, 2nd New Zealand Division.
+The battalion departed for the Middle East on 5 January 1940 aboard HMT Dunera as part of the 4th Infantry Brigade, 2nd New Zealand Division.
 The battalion arrived at its base in Maadi, Egypt on 14 February,and was involved in further training, including brigade level exercises.
 It also received its infantry support weaponry, such as the Bren light machine gun, Boys anti-tank rifle and Two-inch mortar.
 As well as training, the battalion performed garrison duty at a defensive position known as the Baggush Box, in the Western Desert and guarding the route between Alexandria and Mersa Matrush, rotating in and out with the other battalions of the 4th Brigade, for most of the next 12 months.